 During World War II, a scientific study was performed wherein 36 men volunteered for a semi-starvation diet of 1,500 calories a day for 6 months, combined with several hours of hard labor every day.
-This became known as the “Minnesota Starvation Experiment”.
-(The purpose was to learn about the physiology and psychology of starvation, and use the data to help returning POW’s).
+This became known as the “Minnesota Starvation Experiment.”
+The purpose was to learn about the physiology and psychology of starvation and use the data to help the returning Prisoners of War.

 One of the many interesting findings that came from this study was that weight loss progressed in a nice, linear fashion in the beginning.
 Men lost about 2 pounds per week, every week.
 After some time, though, it became erratic and unpredictable.

 Body weight would remain stagnant for several weeks followed by overnight “bursts” of large amounts of weight loss (3+ pounds).
 It’s physically impossible to burn several pounds of fat overnight, so how is that possible?